naninovel/docs/docs/en/api/index.md

 Destroys an object spawned with [@spawn] command.

 ::: info NOTE
-If prefab has a `MonoBehaviour` component attached the root object, and the component implements a `IParameterized` interface, will pass the specified `params` values before destroying the object; if the component implements `IAwaitable` interface, command execution will wait for the async completion task returned by the implementation before destroying the object.
+If prefab has a `MonoBehaviour` component attached to the root object, and the component implements an `IParameterized` interface, will pass the specified `params` values before destroying the object; if the component implements `IAwaitable` interface, command execution will wait for the async completion task returned by the implementation before destroying the object.
 :::

 <div class="config-table">